Up to 60% off sofas & mattresses — limited‑time deals.

 Measure the room and the path into the room

 Start with the room itself, but do not stop there.
 Measure the wall area, the walking paths around the sofa, and the space needed for side tables or a coffee table.
 Then measure the route into the home: doorways, hallways, stairs, and tight turns.
-Designers interviewed by Better Homes & Gardens specifically point to modularity as helpful in small spaces because getting the sofa into the home can be as hard as fitting it into the room.
+Getting the sofa into the home can be just as important as fitting it into the room.

 Check frame, cushions, fabric, and connector quality

 A modular sofa should not be judged on layout alone.
-Construction matters more than the silhouette.
+Construction matters more than silhouette.
 Look for a durable frame, reinforced connection points, and cushions that keep their shape under daily use.
-On the upholstery side, easy-clean or performance fabrics can make more sense for homes with pets, children, or heavy use.
-In testing and expert interviews, BHG repeatedly highlights stain resistance, durability, and supportive cushion fills as practical buying criteria.
+On the upholstery side, easy-clean and performance fabrics usually make more sense for homes with pets, children, or heavy use.

 Buy for everyday behavior, not for showroom styling